As the COVID-19 situation develops, we’re doing all we can to support you when you need us, while keeping our people safe.

 To help with any concerns you may have about your business insurance policies with us, we’ve put together the following information.

 Business Interruption (Income) FCA Test Case Update

-On 1 May 2020, the FCA announced that it intended to obtain a court declaration to resolve uncertainty around whether certain non-damage business interruption insurance policies provide cover for losses arising as a result of COVID-19.
+On 1 May 2020, the Financial Conduct Authority (FCA) announced that it intended to obtain a court declaration to resolve uncertainty around whether certain non-damage business interruption insurance policies provide cover for losses arising as a result of COVID-19.

-For more information about the Test Case and what it means for Aviva policyholders, click here.
+For more information about the FCA Test Case and what it means for Aviva policyholders, click here.